seandenigris/amber-ston/README.md

 # STON (Smalltalk Object Notation) for Amber Smalltalk

+## Note: This is not ready for use and has not been published in Bower as yet.
+The instructions below will not work yet.

 Port of STON (Smalltalk Object Notation) for Amber Smalltalk

 ## Getting Started